davidcole1340/ext-php-rs/guide/src/macros/interface.md

 # `#[php_interface]` Attribute

-You can export an entire `Trait` block to PHP.
+You can export a `Trait` block to PHP.
 This exports all methods as well as constants to PHP on the interface.
-Trait method SHOULD NOT contain default implementation
+Trait method SHOULD NOT contain default implementations, as these are not supported in PHP interfaces.

 ## Options

-By default all constants are renamed to `UPPER_CASE` and all methods are renamed to camelCase.
+By default all constants are renamed to `UPPER_CASE` and all methods are renamed to `camelCase`.
 This can be changed by passing the `change_method_case` and `change_constant_case` as `#[php]` attributes on the `impl` block.
 The options are:

 - `#[php(change_method_case = "snake_case")]` - Renames the method to snake case.